The TOOLBOX Project

 TOOLBOX IS BOTH AN INTERNAL RESOURCE AND A SHAREABLE, TEACHABLE FRAMEWORK.

 TOOLBOX functions as a company values statement.
-It speaks to our ethos of rigorous craft, democracy in making, and openness to learning across disciplines.
+It speaks to our ethos of rigorous craft, democracy in making, and desire to learn across disciplines.
 For our audience and partners, Toolbox offers a view of The Seldoms’ choreographic procedures.
 For peer practitioners, Toolbox can spark thinking about building vocabulary; it can inspire acts of translation from other fields to dance.
 For students, Toolbox draws attention to methodology; young dancemakers learn to recognize and build their own tactics, undertaking an intensive study of a concrete set of tools, and more expansively, a blueprint for tool making.